josephcarey/scampr2/ROADMAP.md

 - Floor list interactions
 - Room list interactions
 - Class list interactions

+## Tweaks
+- update so scripts can use root-level await

 ## Far Future
 - "This student might be in a lesson"